• Home

 The first method I will share with you is the easiest way to press flowers.
 It doesn’t require any unique equipment or electricity.
 All you need is a few sheets of parchment paper to absorb moisture from the flowers and a heavy book or journal.
 This makes this technique a great choice if you are adventuring or traveling.

 • Begin by placing a layer of tissue or parchment paper inside the pages of an open book.
-I prefer to use unbleached recycled parchment paper.
+I prefer to use unbleached recycled parchment paper

 • Arrange your flowers on the paper and place another sheet of paper on top.
 So, your flowers will basically be sandwiched between paper.

-• Turn the next page and repeat until you have used up all your blooms.
+• Turn to the next page and repeat until you have used up all your blooms.
 Then close the book to begin the flower pressing process.

 • Check flowers every 5 to 7 days and replace the parchment paper if needed.
 Flowers will completely dry in 2 to 3 weeks.

-• After drying, remove flowers carefully when you’re ready to use them.
+• After drying, remove the flowers carefully when you’re ready to use them.
 They will stay preserved in the book for years to come.

 2. How to Use a Wood Flower Press:

 In Victorian times this method was called a field press.
 It was composed of two boards of wood, leather straps, and blotting paper.
-This flower pressing technique resulted in a more precise specimen and plant color confirmed by the Smithsonian Gardens.
+This flower pressing technique resulted in a more precise specimen and plant color confirmed by the Smithsonian Gardens

-While in my youth, I used the first method above but as an adult, I was gifted a wood flower press from my mother’s youngest sister a few years ago.
-(She has four sisters including her identical twin.)
+While in my youth, I used the first method above, but as an adult, I was gifted a wood flower press from my mother’s youngest sister a few years ago.
+(She has four sisters, including her identical twin.)
 And it is now the method I use for pressed flowers.

 • Cut parchment paper to fit the size of your wood flower press.
 Arrange flowers on a pre-cut sheet and layer with another sheet to create a sandwich.

 • Stack “sandwiches” of flowers between the two wood boards of the press.
-(Some wood flower presses like mine, come with corrugated cardboard.
+(Some wood flower presses, like mine, come with corrugated cardboard.
 You can place your flower stacks in between these as well.)
-Then tightly close with screws or leather straps depending on your wood flower press.
+Then tightly close with screws or leather straps, depending on your wood flower press.

-• Store it in a dry place and replace paper as needed.
+• Store it in a dry place and replace the paper as needed.
 Flowers will typically dry in 1 to 2 weeks.

 3. How to Press Flowers Using an Iron:

 • Create a “flower sandwich” as described in the second method above.
-Then place a heavy book on top to flatten flowers while the iron heats up on the lowest setting.
+Then place a heavy book on top to flatten the flowers while the iron heats up on the lowest setting.

 • Once warm, press the iron on top of the upper sheet of paper for 10 to 15 seconds.
 There’s no need to make a gliding motion as you would when ironing a shirt.